Kaens/s98spec3/s98spec3-en.md

 | DCSG | strictly `normal`
 |    | Specified in register 0, and GG extension defines register 1.

- `vv` is specified by `FE` command, and is a variable-length little-endian value, with the 7th bit as the continuation flag.
+ "vv" specified in the `FE` command is a variable-length little-endian integer value, with the 7th bit as the continuation flag.

  Consider the following code.